 New parents often find themselves overwhelmed by the expenses that come with a baby.
 From nursery furnishings to "onesies" to countless diapers, your little bundle of joy is going to cost you, well, a bundle.
 Fortunately, the federal government offers a number of tax breaks to offset the cost of raising a child.
 Here you'll learn about two tax breaks for which most parents qualify: the dependent exemption and the child tax credit.

 You might be surprised to learn that the IRS does not tax every single dollar that you earn.
-Instead, the IRS gives you a very modest tax exemption ($3,900 per person in 2013; $3,800 in 2012) to cover your basic living expenses.
-Single people can take one exemption for themselves.
+Instead, the IRS gives you a very modest personal tax exemption ($4,050 per person in 2017 and 2016) to cover your basic living expenses.
+Single people can take one personal exemption for themselves.
 Married couples can take two exemptions (one for each of them).

-When you add a new child to your family, you can add one more exemption to your income taxes -- called a "dependent exemption."
+When you add a new child to your family, you can add one more exemption (for the same amount as the personal exemption) to your income taxes -- called a "dependent exemption."
 This means that you get an additional tax deduction every year until your child turns 19 -- a nice baby gift from Uncle Sam!

 If you qualify for the dependent exemption, claiming it on your tax return is easy.
 Simply complete line 6C of Form 1040 or Form 1040A, making sure to provide a Social Security number or Adoption Taxpayer Identification Number for your child in column 2.
 (For more information on this, see Getting a Social Security Number For Your Baby.)
 Also be certain to complete line 41 of your Form 1040 or line 26 of your Form 1040A.